tmalsburg/helm-bibtex/README.md

 helm-bibtex
 ===========

-A helm source for searching entries in BibTeX bibliographies.
+A helm source for searching entries in a BibTeX bibliography.
+It provides functions for opening PDF files associated with entries, for taking notes about entries, for inserting BibTeX keys in documents, and for editing BibTeX entries.

-For parsing of BibTeX files, functions from the Ebib package are used plus some code that was adapted from Ebib.

 Here is a screenshot showing a search for entries containing the word *reading*:

 ![A search for entries containing the word correlation](screenshot.png)

-There are also dummy entries at the bottom of the list of matches that can be used to search online, for example in arXiv, Google Scholar, etc.
+At the bottom of the list are dummy entries that can be used to search online databases.
+The following databases are preconfigured:

-Planned features:

-- Icon showing whether there is a PDF for an entry.
-- Icon showing whether there are notes for an entry.
-- Sort according to a column.
-- Make sort column configurable.
-- Make column width and column order configurable.
+- Google Scholar
+- arXiv
+- Pubmed
+- Bodleian Library
+- Library of Congress
+- Deutsche Nationalbibliothek
+- British National Library
+- Bibliothèque National de France
+- Gallica Bibliothèque Numérique

+This list can be extended using the configuration variable `helm-bibtex-fallback-options`.

 ## Requirements

 In order to run helm-bibtex, a number of packages have to be installed on your system.
-The easiest way to get these packages is perhaps through [MELPA](http://melpa.milkbox.net/#/).
+The easiest way to get these packages is through [MELPA](http://melpa.milkbox.net/#/).

 - [Helm](http://melpa.milkbox.net/#/helm): incremental search framework (helm-bibtex is a plug-in for Helm)
 - [Ebib](http://melpa.milkbox.net/#/ebib): a BibTeX database manager for Emacs